870-491-5161

 Ozark Folk Center

-Owned and operated by the Arkansas State Department of Parks and Tourism, the Ozark Folk Center is a well run attraction featuring some old-time Ozark skills, crafts, storytellers, and food preservation artists, See how the Ozark Pioneers overcame astounding survival conditions and how they entertained themselves.
+Owned and operated by the Arkansas State Department of Parks and Tourism, the Ozark Folk Center is a well-run attraction featuring some old-time Ozark skills, crafts, storytellers, and food preservation artists, see how the Ozark Pioneers overcame astounding survival conditions and how they entertained themselves.
 Watch blacksmiths, pottery artists, weavers, candle makers, broom makers, and other crafters make their wares as you watch.
 They answer questions and show you the steps it took to survive in the early 1800 Ozark Mountains.
 The Ozark Pioneers were some of the most remarkable, and most misunderstood, settlers in historical America.

 Historical Buildings